Hardening an OpenWrt Router: SSH, LuCI, RPCD, and the Kernel

 uci commit rpcd

-list read '*' and list write '*' — these are the ubus ACLs.
-The wildcard means this login can call any read-side or write-side ubus method.
-For a single-admin home setup that is usually fine.
-If we ever want a second LuCI user (say, a household member who only needs to see Wi-Fi clients but not reconfigure the firewall), we can add a second config login block with reduced ACLs:
+The list read '*' and list write '*' lines are the ubus ACLs.
+The wildcard lets this login call any read or write ubus method, which is fine for a single-admin home setup.
+If you ever want a second LuCI user, for example a family member who should see Wi-Fi clients but not touch the firewall, add another config login block with smaller ACLs:

 config login